WWE News: Superstars And Many Others React To The Undertaker’s Retirement At ‘WrestleMania 33’

 — Jim Ross (@JRsBBQ) April 3, 2017

-Many fans may not truly believe that Taker is done for good or if that really was his last match ever, but it may not be that difficult to accept.
+Many fans may not truly believe that Taker is done for good or if that really was his last match ever, but it might not be that difficult to accept.
 For quite some time now, Taker has been in a lot of pain and possibly needs another hip surgery that would likely end his career anyway.

-He may have gone out on a loss and to a superstar that many fans are not fond of in Roman Reigns, but you know he went out on his own.
+He might have gone out on a loss and to a superstar who many fans are not fond of, but you know he went out on his own.
 For almost 30 years, he dominated the wrestling ring and loomed large in every single venue he appeared in.

 While he may have only appeared or wrestled a few times a year for some time now, it won’t be easy to never hear those iconic gongs again.
-You can almost be certain that he is a first ballot WWE Hall of Famer and the bells will toll again, but as for his time in the ring, it appears to be over.
+You can almost be certain that he is a first-ballot WWE Hall of Famer and the bells will eventually toll again, but as for his time in the ring, it appears to be over.

 #ThankYouTaker #WrestleMania pic.twitter.com/koSpEN7iOh